 Sitting at almost similar price points, choosing between Seagull S6 and Yamaha FG730S can be tough.
-Each one can be considered as the best in their own unique brands and also has their own advantages among each other.Today, we are going to look into an in-depth comparison on this two phenomenal guitars.
+Each one can be considered as the best in their own unique brands and also has their own advantages among each other.Today, we are going to look into an in-depth comparison on this two phenomenal acoustic guitars.
 Let’s get into it.

 The Yamaha FG730S belongs to the brand’s most successful guitar series of all time and is a direct upgrade from the 700S and 720.
-Though it may cost higher than the two previous guitars, the price is justified by the 730S’ great sound and outstanding craftmanship.
+Though it may cost higher than the two previous acoustic guitars, the price is justified by the 730S’ great sound and outstanding craftmanship.

-It comes in Natural, Tobacco Brown Sunburst, Dusk Sun Red, Brown Sunburst, Vintage Cherry Sunburst, and Black finishes which is great for those who want to make their guitar standout among other common guitars with only a natural finish.
+It comes in Natural, Tobacco Brown Sunburst, Dusk Sun Red, Brown Sunburst, Vintage Cherry Sunburst, and Black finishes which is great for those who want to make their acoustic guitar standout among other common guitars with only a natural finish.

-It has a solid sitka spruce top, rosewood back and sides, nato neck(which is common among guitars), and rosewood fingerboard and bridge.
+It has a solid sitka spruce top, rosewood back and sides, nato neck(which is common among acoustic guitars), and rosewood fingerboard and bridge.
 The Yamaha FG730S is regarded for having a great playability.

 Though the materials may seem to be common as with other guitars, it has a feature of having a great wood material that makes the guitar sound even better as it matures.
-Apart from its sound, the guitar also features a striking appearance brought by the binding around its body that serves as a good contrast making it an awesome guitar.
+Apart from its sound, this acoustic guitar also features a striking appearance brought by the binding around its body that serves as a good contrast making it an awesome guitar.

-The Seagull S6, on the other hand is also a phenomenal guitar.
+The Seagull S6, on the other hand is also a phenomenal acoustic guitar.
 Think about this, most guitars are mass-manufactured outside of US, and who would ever think that a guitar this cheap would sound much like it’s priced at a million bucks?
 I maybe exaggerating but it’s already considered cheap since it’s made in Canada.

 It is the best-selling guitar of Seagull that has a solid cedar top, maple neck, rosewood fingerboard, and wild cherry back and sides.
 The Seagull S6 has some cool features like having a narrow head stock which is really great as it keeps the tuning intact.